postsharp/Metalama.Samples/examples/exception-handling/retry/retry-5/README.md

 Polly, by design, requires the logic to be wrapped in a delegate.
 In a Metalama template, we achieve this only with a local function because anonymous methods or lambdas can't contain calls to `meta.Proceed`.
-These local functions are named `ExecuteVoid`, `ExecuteCore`, and `ExecuteCoreAsync`.
+These local functions are named `ExecuteVoid`, `ExecuteCore` or `ExecuteCoreAsync`.
 They have an exception handler that prints a warning with the method name and all method arguments when the method fails.

 We now have the best of both worlds: a fully-featured resilience framework with Polly, and boilerplate reduction with